DataRohit/Machineknight-Hackathon/Readme.md

 **Solution to the Auto-Sklearn Problem - Luckily the servers running Google Colab and Heroku (Used for API hosting) both use Linux based servers for hosting.**

+## The API for the model has been hosted using Heroku.<br/>View the Interactive API playground by clicking the link - [Mahineknight-house-price](https://machineknight-house-price.herokuapp.com/)

 # Requiremnts.txt
 ## Data Processing & Model Training
 ```python